aflin/rampart/docs/source/rampart-server.rst

       main thread's duktape context to all the duktape thread contexts.
       Local variables are lost.

-    * The main thread listens for http connections in its event loop and assigns them to the least busy thread's event loops.
+    * The main thread listens for HTTP connections in its event loop and assigns them to the least busy server thread's event loops.

     * The thread event loops accept the http connections and pass the http request data to the appropriate duktape context for that thread.
 That